Ndanema98/Assessing_Anime/README.md

    - to provide an interactive and eye-catching website so that users are encouraged to revisit.

  - ## Design
+   ### Data Model
+   - The data model for my project consists of three models, which are User, Post and Review.
+The User model is imported from the django.contrib.auth.models module.
+The Post model has several fields including title, slug, description, author, image, status, excerpt, date_posted, upvotes, and downvotes.
+Additionally, there is a Review model with fields post, name, author, email, content, date_posted, and approved.

    ### Colour Scheme
-   - During the construction of my website I experimented with many different colours and decided to settle on using .
-I decided to stick to only these two colours in order to make my website more visually appealing.
+   - During the construction of my website I experimented with many different colours and decided to settle on using black and grey.
+I decided to stick to only these two colours in order to make my website more visually appealing and easily readable.
+Also i kept most of the text as white so it could stand out amongst the dark colours.

-   -

-   -

-   -

-   -

-   -

-   -
-   ### Typography
-   -

    ### Wireframes
    ![A screenshot of my wireframe 1]()